City-of-Helsinki/kaavapino/README.md

 * `python manage.py clear_all_project_deadlines [--id project id]`
 * `python manage.py generate_missing_project_deadlines [--id project id]`

+If at any point attribute_data breaks for example due to changes in attribute types between imports, use following to fix one or all projects:

+* `python manage.py repair_attribute_data [--id project id]`

 ## Deploy staging

 Install kubectl locally.
 Check version to deploy and run: